APK Structure#

 .
 Although Android supports all these densities, you do not need to export rasterized resources to every density.

-If you know that only a small portion of users have devices with a specific density, consider whether it is necessary to bundle those densities into your application.
+If you know that only a small portion of users have devices with a specific density, consider whether you need to bundle those densities in your application.
 If you do not add resources for specific screen densities, Android will automatically scale existing resources that were originally designed for other screen densities.

-If your application only needs scaled images, you can save more space by using a single variant of the image in drawable-nodpi/
+If your application only requires scaled images, you can save more space by using a single variant of the image in drawable-nodpi/

 .
-We recommend that each application include at least one xxhdpi
+We recommend that each application includes at least one xxhdpi

 image variant.